Yogyakarta International Airport: Construction and inauguration

 Construction of the airport took about two years, with partial operations beginning on 29 April 2019 and full operations commencing on 29 March 2020.
 The construction of the airport was accompanied by several controversies, including allegations of human rights violations related to land acquisition from local communities and concerns over environmental degradation due to the clearing of farmland.
-After the launch of full operations, most airlines relocated their flights from Adisucipto Airport to the new airport, except for turboprop and non-scheduled flights.
+After the launch of full operations, most airlines relocated their flights from Adisutjipto Airport to the new airport, except for turboprop and non-scheduled flights.
 The airport was officially inaugurated by President Joko Widodo on 28 August 2020.
 The total investment for the project was about Rp.
 11.3 trillion, comprising Rp.
 4.2 trillion for land acquisition and Rp.
 7.1 trillion for the development of land-side and air-side facilities.

 The airport faced financial challenges when it opened during the COVID-19 pandemic.
 Due to a lack of passenger and aircraft traffic, the airport's operations led to a debt of about 32 trillion Rupiah for its operator at the time, Angkasa Pura I. In 2021, the airport saw only about 980,000 passengers, just 10% of the expected.
 Following the easing of community restrictions and the decline of the pandemic, the airport saw an increase in passenger and air traffic.